|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 When a wife was chosen for Abrahams son, Isaac, her Aramean family blessed Rebecca and said to her, Our sister, may you come to be thousands of myriads, and may your offspring inherit the gate of its foes.
 (Genesis 24:60) On its face, this prophecy would apply to all of the progeny of Issac and Rebecca.

-We can conclude from Portion Chayei Sarah that the family of Abraham through Rebecca would have enemies but with Ishmael's fate sealed outside of the inheritance of Isaac, those enemies would relinquish their land to Isaac and Rebeccas descendants.
+We can conclude from Portion Chayei Sarah that the family of Abraham through Rebecca would have enemies but those enemies would relinquish their land to Isaac and Rebeccas descendants.
 Chayei Sarah points to a future conflict involving Abrahams inheritance, the land we call the land of Israel.

 Albright states in her book that the conflict is not just about land.
 It is also about religion.
 Portion Toldot validates her contention.